-At Real Cool Vibe my love of art, music, and culture is informed by my efforts to engage with the best content on the subjects I care about.
-I typically subscribe to a dozen or more printed magazines at a time.
+At Real Cool Vibe my knowledge of art, music, and culture is informed by my efforts to engage with the best content on the subjects I care about.
+To accomplish this, I typically subscribe to a dozen or more printed magazines at a time.
 My thirst for topical information also extends to digital media where blogs and web based publications enable me to diversify my insights both geographically and thematically.

 The following list details one title I have lived with for decades as well as some of my more recent discoveries.